-Provides the Department of Health, Social Services and Public Safety with the power to make regulations establishing a new committee to authorise the processing of confidential information under the Bill.
+Imposes a duty on the Department of Health, Social Services and Public Safety to make regulations establishing a new committee to authorise the processing of confidential information under the Bill and to disseminate information to the public about the operation of the Act and any other relevant matter, and in particular about the rights of relevant persons regarding the processing of confidential information of those persons.
 This clause also enables the Department to set out in regulations the make up of the committee, and its procedures.